sonal2223/sonal2223/README.md

 I enjoy solving real-world problems through technology and continuously enhance my skills by working on projects, participating in coding challenges, and earning technical certifications.
 Participating in **TCS CodeVita Season XIII**, where I secured a **Global Rank of 12,836**, strengthened my analytical thinking and problem-solving abilities..

-Currently seeking opportunities as a **Software Engineer, Java Developer, Full Stack Developer, or Backend Developer**, where I can contribute to impactful projects while continuously learning and growing as a technology professional.
+Currently seeking opportunities as a **Software Engineer, Java Developer, Full Stack Developer, or Backend Developer**, where I can contribute to impactful projects while continuously learning and growing as a technology professional..

 ## 🌐 Socials:
 # Connect with me